black-parrot/black-parrot/README.md

     - Combat NIH, welcome external contributions and strive for infrastructure agnosticism.

 ## Project Status
 BlackParrot v 1.0 was released in March 2020 and has been up and quad core silicon has been running in the lab since April 2020.
-It supports configurations scaling up to a 16-core cache coherent multicore, including the baseline user and privilege mode functionality to run Linux.
+It supports configurations scaling up to a 16-core+ cache coherent multicore, including the baseline user and privilege mode functionality to run Linux.
 An optimized single core variant of BlackParrot (also Linux-capable) is also available.
-Currently, the core supports RV64IMAFD, with C support on the way!
+Currently, the core supports RV64IMAFDCSU_Zfencei_Zicsr_Zcbo on the way!

 Development of BlackParrot continues, and we are very excited about what we are releasing next!

-A 12nm BlackParrot multicore chip was taped out in July 2019.
+A 12nm quad-core BlackParrot multicore chip was taped out in July 2019.

+A 12nm BlackParrot dual-core accelerator host was taped out in July 2020.

+A 28nm heterogeneous dual-core BlackParrot was taped out in August 2022.

 ## Press
 We presented BlackParrot at the December 2020 RISC-V Summit! [slides](https://drive.google.com/file/d/1JPIidbk4pTuCgfV8uXorm-SdgOlQ0gTM/view?usp=sharing)